Fairfax Carjacking Lawyer

 The highest penalty is life –in prison.
 A carjacking on its own does not necessarily mean he or she is getting life in prison.
 If there are other felonies involved, that can push a person closer to either the judge sentencing him or her to life in prison or if he or she is going for a jury, the jury could sentence that person to life.
 It can add time onto someone’s sentence if there are more felonies and so instead of possibly getting a five-year sentence, the person could be looking at a six-year sentence and should therefore immediately consult with a Fairfax carjacking attorney.

 If a person uses a firearm in the crime, he or she could be charged with use of a firearm in the commission of a felony.
-If, while he or she was taking that car, breaks any other laws while in that car, he or she could be charged for crimes resulting from those later incidents.
+If, while he or she was taking that car, breaks any other laws while in that car, he or she could be charged with crimes resulting from those later incidents.

 A person can also be charged with, depending on the facts of the case and what it is that he or she is alleged to have done, with abduction against the driver and that is a separate felony.